suzuki-shunsuke/pinact/README.md

 $ pinact run action.yaml
 ```

-A configuration file is optional, but pinact supports it.
+A configuration file is optional.
 You can create a configuration file by `pinact init`.

 ```console